Alfresco/docs-alfresco/content-services/6.0/admin/troubleshoot.md

 To prevent this logging message for appearing, you can configure the data source in the `$CATALINA_BASE/conf/[enginename]/[hostname]/alfresco.xml` file.

+## Troubleshoot CIFS

+Use this information for diagnosing and resolving any issues when configuring CIFS.

+### Password Error

+Sometimes, when connecting to an instance of Alfresco Share, the login dialog appears several times until finally taking effect.
+This problem can be caused by the Share connecting to the Windows file server that is running on native SMB/port 445 rather than trying to connect by using NetBIOS.

 ## Troubleshoot WebDAV

 Diagnose and resolve issues that might arise when configuring WebDAV.